How To Kill Earwigs And Prevent Future Infestations

 How do I kill earwigs naturally?

 Natural earwig control focuses on moisture reduction, habitat removal, and trapping.
-Oil-pit traps made from tuna cans work exceptionally well, as does removing mulch and debris where they hide.
-Encouraging natural predators like toads and birds also helps control populations without chemicals.
+Oil-pit traps made from tuna cans work well, as does removing mulch and debris where they hide.
+Reducing moisture around your foundation is the most important step.

 Will earwigs die if crushed?